Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Compactness of external fibers

 To this end, recall that $F_\infty$ is the limit of the B-involutions $F_n$ (in the Carath{\'e}odory topology on holomorphic functions).
 Hence, the conformal conjugacies $\Phi_n:(\D,\Pi)\to(\Delta_n,Q_n)$ between the Bowen-Series map $A_\Gamma$ and $F_n$ converge compactly to a conformal conjugacy $\Phi_\infty:(\D,\Pi)\to(\Delta_\infty,Q_\infty)$ between $A_\Gamma$ and $F_\infty$ (where $\Delta_\bullet$ is the escaping set of $F_\bullet$ and $Q_\bullet$ is the `desingularized' complement of the inversive multi-domain $\Omega_\bullet$).
 In other words, the restriction $F_\infty:\overline{F_\infty^{-1}(\Omega_\infty)}\to\overline{\Omega_\infty}$ is a degenerate polynomial-like map having $A_\Gamma$ as its external map.
 This completes the proof. \end{proof}

-\begin{remark} In \cite[\S 15.1]{LLM24}, a finite geodesic lamination, termed as the \emph{coarse lamination}, was introduced to model the topology of the domain of definition of a B-involution in $\mathscr{B}_\Gamma$ (cf. Remark~\ref{fixed_ray_lami_rem}).
-It is easy to see that the tree $\widetilde{\RT}$ (associated with the signature $\widetilde{\kappa}$ of the limiting correspondence $\mathfrak{C}_\infty$) constructed in the proof of Proposition~\ref{limit_corr_prop} is dual to the coarse lamination of the B-involution $F_\infty$. \end{remark}
+\begin{remark} {Recall from Remark~\ref{fixed_ray_lami_rem} that a finite geodesic lamination, termed as the coarse lamination, models the topology of the domain of definition of a B-involution in $\mathscr{B}_\Gamma$ (cf. \cite[\S 15.1]{LLM24}).} It is easy to see that the tree $\widetilde{\RT}$ (associated with the characteristic data $\widetilde{\kappa}$ of the limiting correspondence $\mathfrak{C}_\infty$) constructed in the proof of Proposition~\ref{limit_corr_prop} is dual to the coarse lamination of the B-involution~$F_\infty$. \end{remark}

 \begin{remark} The proof of Theorem~\ref{vert_slice_comp_thm} goes through unchanged in the genus $0$ orbifold case and yields compactness of the corresponding external fibers (see \cite[\S 15]{LLM24} for the definition of external fibers of general genus $0$ orbifolds). \end{remark}